erosmarcello/erosmarcello/README.md

 - 🔥 In May 2023, I launched **black dream ai** - A Generative + Adversarial Machine Intelligence startup purposed to formally explore + leverage my expertise in the above areas to ultimately commoditize them via impactful, disruptive products.
 Currenty working on a first-of-its kind, human-machine invented Quantum-ready programming language for Neuromorphic Computing called **Converge**.
 The primary purpose of Converge being to architect resiliency into Neuromorphic systems by forecasting + fashioning attack vectors and methods based on disordered neurologicial phenomena (skitzophrenia, bipolar disorder, Tourette's syndrome, etc.)

-- 🎓 I'm a self-taught, degreeless college dropout of **Stevens Institute of Technology** in Hoboken, New Jersey 🇺🇸
+- 🎓 I'm a self-taught, degreeless college dropout of **Stevens Institute of Technology** (Hoboken, New Jersey 🇺🇸) My college professor told me he didn't see me ever inventing anything.
+I can now buy and sell him 100 times over with the proceeds I've made from a career path I literally willed into existence.

 - 📫 Get in touch: [eros@theotherEros.com](mailto:eros@theotherEros.com)